damavis/airflow-pentaho-plugin/README.md

 [![Build Status](https://travis-ci.org/damavis/airflow-pentaho-plugin.svg?branch=master)](https://travis-ci.org/damavis/airflow-pentaho-plugin)

-This plugin runs Pan (transformations) and Kitchen (Jobs) in PDI repository or local XML files.
+This plugins runs Jobs and Transformations through Carte servers.
 It allows to orchestrate a massive number of trans/jobs taking care of the dependencies between them, even between different instances.
+This is done by using `CarteJobOperator` and `CarteTransOperator`

+It also runs Pan (transformations) and Kitchen (Jobs) in local mode, both from repository and local XML files.
+For this approach, use `KitchenOperator` and `PanOperator`

 ## Requirements

+1. A Apache Airflow system deployed.
-1. One or many working PDI CE installations.
+2. One or many working PDI CE installations.
-2. A Apache Airflow system deployed.
+3. A Carte server for Carte Operators.

 ## Setup